-Endowed by the K.George and Carolann S. Najarian, M.D., the purpose of the Najarian Lecture on Human Rights at Faneuil Hall is to advance understanding of human rights issues and societal abuses worldwide and to increase awareness of the work of individuals and organization so that we are more actively involved.
+Endowed by the K.George and Carolann S. Najarian, M.D., the purpose of the Najarian Lecture on Human Rights at Faneuil Hall, offered in collaboration with academic institutions and human rights organizations, is to advance understanding of human rights issues and societal abuses worldwide and to increase awareness of the work of individuals and organization so that we are more actively engaged.

 For further information about series. please visit.

 Cherise Fannon Burden, Chief Executive Officer, Pretrial Justice Institute; Marc A. Levin, Vice President of Criminal Justice, Texas Public Policy Foundation & Right on Crime; Middlesex Sheriff Peter J. Koutoujian, President, Massachusetts Sheriffs' Association; Founding Member, Law Enforcement Leaders to Reduce Crime & Incarceration.
 Video

 Harry Belafonte social activist and entertainer.
 Introduced by Roger Brown, President, Berklee College of Music.
 Video

 Peter Balakian, author, The Burning Tigris; Joyce Van Dyke's Friends of Armenia (commissioned for the lecture); Sarah Leah Whitson, Executive Director, Middle East & North Africa Division, Human Rights Watch Video